UniversalRobots/Universal_Robots_ExternalControl_URCapX/README.md

 Your terminal prompt should have switched from `psxdev@<vsc_container_id>:/pwd/$ ` to `<ursim_container_id>:/pwd/# `, meaning you can now execute commands within your simulator docker container.

-Inside the simulator docker contrainer, you can view the backend output using the docker `logs` functionality.
+Inside the simulator docker container, you can view the backend output using the docker `logs` functionality.
 The following will show the terminal output from the `universal-robots_external-control_external-control-backend`:

 ```shell
 docker logs -f universal-robots_external-control_external-control-backend